ydb-platform/ydb/ydb/docs/en/core/integrations/flyway.md

 flyway -url=jdbc:ydb:grpc://localhost:2136/local -locations=db/migration -baselineVersion=3 baseline
 ```

+{% note info %}

+It is important to note that all examples use a Docker container, which does not require any additional authentication parameters.

+You can see how to connect to {{ ydb-short-name }} in the [next section](./liquibase.md#connect-to-ydb).

+{% endnote %}

 As a result, a table named `flyway_schema_history` will be created, and it will contain a `baseline` record:

 ![_assets/flyway-baseline-step-2.png](_assets/flyway-baseline-step-2.png)